pfsense/docs/source/packages/avahi-package.rst

 Avahi package
 =============

-`Avahi`_ is a system which facilitates service discovery on a local network.
+The `Avahi`_ package used in pfSense® software is a system which facilitates service discovery on a local network.
 This means that a laptop or computer may be connected into a network and instantly be able to view other people to chat with, find printers to print to or find files being shared.

 This kind of technology is already found in Apple MacOS X (branded Rendezvous, Bonjour, and sometimes Zeroconf) and is very convenient.